w1ns3c/passkeeper/README.md

 - [ ] Asynchron sync credentials
 - [ ] Change storage to DB
 - [ ] Gracefull shutdown
+- [x] Client parse args/env
+- [ ] Server parse args/env
 - [ ] Add server access check before login/register user
+- [ ] Move Creds from tuiApp to Usecase only
+- [ ] Move Token from tuiApp to Usecase only
+- [ ] Move User entity from tuiApp to Usecase only
 - [ ] Server logger interceptor
 - [ ] Server DDOS interceptor
 - [ ] Test cover more than 80%